 Kids Beginner Guitar lesson book

 For only a few bucks, you can get this wonderful guitar lesson book for kids.
-This book contains several fun and easy lessons to help kids pick up the guitar faster than every before!
+This book contains several fun and easy lessons to help kids pick up the guitar faster than ever before!

 With lessons based on classic tunes including “Yellow Submarine,” “Hokey Pokey,” “I’m a Believer,” “Surfin’ U.S.A.”, your child will be learning real songs, the clean, simple layouts keep them focused on one concept at a time to avoid confusion.
-The book is suitable for kids acoustic guitar or electric, and it can be used with with a guitar teacher or parents, even if they’ve never had any musical training themselves.
+The book is suitable for kids acoustic guitar or electric, and it can be used with a guitar teacher or parents, even if they’ve never had any musical training themselves.
 Better still, the book has a code so your child can access the online audio library, which contains more than 30 tracks for demonstration and play along lessons.

 Some Helpful Kids Guitar DVD for Learning

-If DVD lessons are more your thing, then DVD, based on an award winning guitar teaching method, is exactly what you want for kids of 5 years and above.
+If DVD lessons are more your thing, then DVD, based on an award-winning guitar teaching method, is exactly what you want for kids of 5 years and above.

 Using simple and easy to understand language, the three crazy guitar teachers (a clever classical dog, one cool jazz cat, and a friendly alligator who loves the blues) will take your kid through the fundamentals such as holding the instrument, chords, notes, strumming, tuning and reading music in an enjoyable and fun way.
-This will make a great companion to a beginner guitar for child.
+This will make a great companion to a beginner guitar for a child.

-what size guitar for 8 year old?
+What size guitar for 8 year old?

 What is the best guitar for 5 year old you might be asking?

-Well, childrens acoustic guitar or electric is a common starting issue when choosing for a younger player, so it’s probably best you let them decide, but if I had the choice I would always start a kid out on an electric.
+Well, children’s acoustic guitar or electric is a common starting issue when choosing for a younger player, so it’s probably best you let them decide, but if I had the choice I would always start a kid out on an electric.
 The electric guitar for 5 year old boys are often fun and a good choice if they already love bands like Metallica, although we can appreciate this is rare.